• Skip to main content

 Yes!
 This pie freezes really well - in fact I sometimes make up quite a big batch in individual foil pie trays ready to defrost and pop in the oven when I need a speedy comfort-food dinner.

 Make up the pie filling as per the instructions, then leave it to cool, cover with the puff pastry and brush with milk, then freeze before baking.
-You will need to fully defrost the pie before baking it, or the pastry will end up burnt before the filling is properly cooked.
+You will need to fully defrost the pie before baking it, or the pastry will end up burnt before the filling is properly cooked, and it could damage your serving dish.

 ⭐️ Reader Testimonials